Learning Collusion in Episodic, Inventory-Constrained Markets: Experiments

 \subsection{Training setup}

-We train our algorithms by playing $1000$ and $50,000$ episodes for PPO and DQN, respectively, and updating weights after every episode for PPO or every fourth for DQN.
+\looseness=-1 We train our algorithms by playing $1000$ and $50,000$ episodes for PPO and DQN, respectively, and updating weights after every episode for PPO or every fourth for DQN.
 We train $100$ pairs of PPO or DQN on unique random seeds ($40$ for the boxplots).
 After training, we analyze each agent pair by observing their play in a single episode.
+This joint training aligns with previous work~\cite{calvanoArtificialIntelligenceAlgorithmic2020a, koiralaAlgorithmicCollusionTwosided2024} and real market situations, where firms learn while competing, updating pricing strategies based on market success.
 Solid lines and shaded areas in our plots represent the averages and standard deviations of their metrics.
 For our DQN agent, we use \emph{epsilon-greedy} exploration with an exponentially decaying epsilon, while the PPO agent anneals its entropy coefficient to similarly reduce exploration over time.
 For evaluation episodes, DQN uses a fully greedy action selection.
-We normalized rewards during training to the interval $[0,1]$ based on minimum and maximum possible values.
+We normalize the rewards during training to the interval $[0,1]$ based on minimum and maximum possible values.
 This makes training slightly more stable.
 However, collusion is still achieved with unnormalized rewards.
 A full description of the hyperparameters used for DQN and PPO can be found in \Cref{appendix:dqn_ppo_params}.
 We use the JAX framework on a custom codebase built on~\citep{pax}.
 Our experiments were run on a compute cluster on a mix of nodes with each run using at most four vCPU cores, 8GB of RAM, and either a NVIDIA T4 or NVIDIA V100 GPU.
 However, a single run can be done on a consumer laptop (Apple M1 Max, 32GB RAM) in under one hour.